-- Final budgeted General Fund expenditures exceeded actual amounts by \$10,220,347. - The positive variance in salaries and benefits is attributed primarily to \$1.76 million of overtime appropriations approved by the Board of Directors in June 2013 for state and federal assistance by hire activities.
-OCFA experienced increased fire assistance activity in May and June 2013, and the exact financial impact was unknown at the time.
-The additional appropriations were approved to ensure that actual costs would not exceed budgeted amounts once all fire claims were processed. - The positive variance in services and supplies is attributed primarily to \$3.6 million of workers' compensation costs.
+- Final budgeted General Fund expenditures exceeded actual amounts by \$9,856,235. - The \$3.2 million positive variance in salaries and benefits is attributed primarily to vacancies in the Operations, Community Risk Reduction, and Executive Management departments. - The \$6.5 million positive variance in services and supplies is attributed primarily to workers' compensation costs.
 The amount budgeted for workers' compensation is based on an actuarially-determined estimate.
 Actual expenditures for workers' compensation cases typically occur over multiple years, which often attributes to a difference between budgeted costs and actual expenditures during any given fiscal year.
-In Fiscal Year 2012/13, actual claims paid from the General Fund were substantially less than the actuarial estimate.
-In addition, \$1.1 million of structural fire fund entitlement projects were budgeted in Fiscal Year 2012/13, but were not actually completed and claimed for reimbursement by the member cities.
-These expenditures savings, along with \$1.2 million for other uncompleted projects, will be re-budgeted as needed to Fiscal Year 2013/14.
+In Fiscal Year 2013/14, actual claims paid from the General Fund were \$5 million less than the actuarial estimate.
+In addition, \$200,000 of structural fire fund entitlement projects were budgeted in Fiscal Year 2013/14, but were not actually completed and claimed for reimbursement by the member cities.
+These expenditures savings, along with \$300,000 for other uncompleted projects, will be re-budgeted as needed to Fiscal Year 2014/15.
+Other services and supplies savings pertained to unspent MMRS grant proceeds; employee physical exams; and Geographic Information Systems professional service contractors.